 - Apartments Korta- Perfectly located near Split Old Town.
 This apartment offers its guests self-catered apartment-styled rooms.
 A terrace and children's playground are located on the property.

-- CroParadise Green Hostel– A perfect budget choice for backpackers wanting a place near the Split Old Town.
-It features a shared kitchen, terrace, and tour desk.
+- Hostel Dvor- A perfect choice for backpackers wanting a place just outside of Split Old Town.
+It features a shared kitchen, lounge area, and tour desk.
 Free Wi-Fi is located throughout the property.

 How to Get Around in Split